Brandt Jean's Act Of Grace Toward His Brother's Killer Sparks A Debate Over Forgiving

 "I understood what that young man was doing.
 He did that statement for him, not for her, to show that he was a real Christian," Sharpton said on MSNBC.
 He added that while he disagrees with Guyger's sentence, he believes Jean offered the country a moment of healing by embracing the former police officer.

-Guyger admitted to fatally shooting Botham Jean, 26, who was killed in his own apartment where he'd been watching football on TV.
-At the time, Guyger was still wearing her uniform as a Dallas police officer, having just come off a double shift.
-Guyger has said she entered Jean's apartment by mistake — his unit was one floor directly above Guyger's in the same building.
+Guyger admitted to fatally shooting Botham Jean, 26, who was killed in his own apartment, where he'd been watching football on TV.
+At the time, she was still wearing her uniform as a Dallas police officer, having just come off a double shift.
+Guyger has said she entered Botham Jean's apartment by mistake — his unit was one floor directly above Guyger's in the same building.

-"I hate that I have to live with this every single day of my life and I ask God for forgiveness, and I hate myself every single day," Guyger said in her testimony.
+"I hate that I have to live with this every single day of my life, and I ask God for forgiveness, and I hate myself every single day," Guyger said in her testimony.
 "I never wanted to take an innocent person's life.
 And I'm so sorry."

-Even before Wednesday's verdict, critics had accused Dallas authorities of giving Guyger preferential treatment.
-Despite the circumstances of Jean's death, Guyger was not arrested immediately.
-And while she was eventually fired from the police department and charged with murder, the initial charges were for manslaughter.
+Even before Tuesday's verdict, critics had accused Dallas authorities of giving Guyger preferential treatment.
+Despite the circumstances of Botham Jean's death, Guyger was not arrested immediately.
+And while she was eventually fired from the police department and charged with murder, the initial charges against her were for manslaughter.

-Note: An earlier version of this story mistakenly said Brandt Jean forgave and hugged Amber Guyger on Thursday.
-That actually happened on Wednesday.
-And a reference to the verdict said it was announced on Wednesday.
-It was actually announced on Tuesday.